prideout/lava/README.md

-# lava-demos
+# lava

-This repository contains the source code and dependencies required to build the **lava** demos.
+This repository contains the source code and dependencies required to build the **lava** library and demo apps.
 At the time of this writing, only macOS is supported.

+## Design philosophy

+lava is written in a subset of C++ that forbids RTTI, exceptions, and the use of <iostream>.

+## Code style

+The style is vertically compact, but no single line should be longer than 100 characters.

+## How to build and run the demo apps

 1. Clone this repo with `--recursive` to get the submodules.
 1. Install the LunarG Vulkan SDK for macOS (see below).